 Click here for information on 10 Free Alternative Word Programs

 Be wary, there are no updates or support for free to use programs.
-You’re effectively on your own but you must go with what works for you.
+You’re pretty much on your own but you have to do what works for you.

-If you want to go with a paid subscription I recommend Microsoft Office 365.
+If you want to go with a paid subscription I recommend Office 365 by Microsoft.
 It offers a full suite of programs like Word, Power Point, Outlook, Excel but I utilise Word mainly.
 The cost is around $14 AUD per month.
 I’ve definitely found the complete version invaluable, especially for retreiving older files with different extensions from earlier versions of Word.